samhoudmedia/puzzle-manual/README.md

 >📔 Different versions for the manual puzzle.

 ## 📖 Introduction
-Different version prototypes for the manual puzzle.
+Trying out multiple directions and versions for the manual puzzle to see which onne is the best fit.
+They all have the same puzzle base but with slightly different forms of interaction.

 ## ⚙ Installation & Development
 ### Tech Stack